Discovering, Iowa

 Take a Guided Tour of the Amana Colonies

-Village Voyage Van Tour provides a guided tour of the Amana Colonies which gives great insight into the history of the Amana Colonies.
+Village Voyage Van Tour provides a guided tour of the Amana Colonies, which gives great insight into its history.
 These tours are led by locals!
-Hop on an air-conditioned bus and tour several of the villages where tour guides will provide more related history.
+Hop on an air-conditioned bus and tour several of the villages, where tour guides will provide more related history.

 We gave a brief explanation above of the Amana Colonies but the tour shows you and goes more in-depth- it’s fascinating.
 Many visitors think that visiting the shops and restaurants is everything to see, but it’s not the case!
 The tour is a great way to learn more and find additional things to do in Amana Colonies.

-Our tour stops included a Communal Kitchen & Cooper Shop, Homestead Church, and High Amana General Store.
-Each tour stop includes knowledgeable staff, often children or grandchildren of the original colony members.
+Our tour stops included a Communal Kitchen and Cooper Shop, Homestead Church, and High Amana General Store.
+Each stop has knowledgeable staff, often children or grandchildren of the original colony members.
 They love to answer any questions you might have.

 Village Voyage Van Tour Information: